heptarch/heptarch.github.io/projects.md

 But I'm not sure I buy it.
 Or rather: I'm not sure anyone else wants to.
-Big Tech doesn't like the ROI on Nobel Prizes, and for that matter, neither does Small Tech, which relies on venture capital
+Big Tech doesn't like the ROI on Nobel Prizes, and for that matter, neither does Small Tech, whose heterogenous landscape of startups relies on venture capital and  to operate.

 <label for="sn-1"
        class="margin-toggle sidenote-number">